Shoulder Impingement Exercises Part 2-2: External Rotation in 90° Abduction

 Related Articles

 - Tennis Elbow Not Getting Better?
 This Could Be Why.
-Tennis elbow is a condition that can happen to anyone who repeatedly uses their elbow, wrist, and hands in their…
+Tennis elbow is a condition that can happen to anyone and proper management is key to treat it.
+What is…

 - A Physiotherapist's tips on identifying a Shoulder Injury How are we able to throw a ball, swing a golf club, or ‘smash’ a shuttlecock with a badminton racquet?…